vd472/LottoResultsDemo/README.md

 By separating concerns into distinct layers (Presentation, Domain, and Data), the codebase achieves:
-Maintainability – clear boundaries and contracts Scalability – easily adaptable to new features or external dependencies Reusability – components designed to be modular and replaceable
+Maintainability – clear boundaries and contracts Scalability – easily adaptable to new features or external dependencies.
+Reusability – components designed to be modular and replaceable